-f.
+g.
 Fixed assets and depreciation

-Fixed assets, comprising office buildings, computer equipment (including servers), leasehold improvements are stated at cost less accumulated depreciation and impairment.
+Fixed assets, comprising office buildings, computer equipment (including servers), and leasehold improvements are stated at cost less accumulated depreciation and impairment.
 Fixed assets are depreciated at rates sufficient to write off their costs less impairment, if any, over the estimated useful lives of the assets on a straight-line basis, with no residual value.
 The estimated useful lives are as follows:

 Estimated useful life

-Office building .47 years
+Office building 47 years

-Computer equipment (including servers) .4 years
+Computer equipment (including ·

+servers) 4 years
-Leasehold improvements Lesser of the term of the lease or the

-- estimated useful lives of the assets
+Leasehold improvements Lesser of the term of the lease or the estimated useful lives of the assets

+Office furniture 5 years

+Vehicles 4-10 years